 Define your ideal customer profile.
 B2C marketers rely more on demographics, like age, location, relationship status, and income.
 B2B marketers profile their ideal audience based on firmographics like company, job title, employee number, and revenue.
 Knowing these things about your ideal customer is critical in shaping your acquisition strategy.

 Let’s say you run a beauty salon aimed at middle-aged women.
 You’ll have more luck targeting them on a social media platform like Pinterest rather than TikTok.
 The latter is perfect for targeting teenagers and young adults below 30.
+So, if you want to get more views on TikTok, create content that fits younger audiences.
 If you make office equipment, it’s better to use a platform for entrepreneurs and business owners like LinkedIn.

 Know Your Objectives